Conor McGregor: 2023–2024

 After the layoff nursing his leg injury, McGregor coached The Ultimate Fighter 31 for the second time with the opposing coach being Michael Chandler.
 Filming of the show started in February 2023 and aired on television from May to August 2023.
 The show led to McGregor being scheduled to fight in a welterweight bout against Chandler at UFC 303 on 29 June 2024.
 Following speculation on the fight's status due to an abruptly cancelled press conference, the UFC officially announced the fight's cancellation on 13 June 2024, citing an injury (broken toe) sustained by McGregor.

 2025

-On August 14, 2025, it was reported that McGregor was removed from the UFC roster.

-On October 7, 2025, it was announced that McGregor had failed to disclose his whereabouts for drug testing on three occasions in 2024.
+On 7 October 2025, it was announced that McGregor had failed to disclose his whereabouts for drug testing on three occasions in 2024.
 As a result, he was given an eighteen-month suspension, retroactive to the date of his failure.
-He will be eligible to compete again in March 2026.
+His 18 month suspension ended in March 2026, and he is currently eligible to compete.

+2026

+After a five-year hiatus, McGregor made his return and rematched Max Holloway in a welterweight bout in the main event on 11 July 2026 at UFC 329.
+He lost the fight via technical knockout due to a knee injury, one minute and nine seconds into the first round.

+On 19 July, McGregor stated that he had suffered a torn meniscus and ACL.